asdub/improved-telegram/README.md

         }
     }
 ```
-* This peice of code checks the env for 'DATABASE_URL'.
+*This piece of code checks the env for 'DATABASE_URL'.
 If false the default sqlite db is loaded.
-If true, the heroku postgres db is loaded via the dj_database_url dependency. *
+If true, the heroku postgres db is loaded via the dj_database_url dependency.*

+Next you will need to run migrations.
+1. You can achieve this by running the following commands:
+    ```
+    python3 manage.py showmigrations
+    ```
+    Check the output of the above contains migrations for each of the apps, once happy run:
+    ```
+    python3 manage.py migrate
+    ```
+2. Now that we have migrated the database, we need to load the data.
+The initial data for this app came from a JSON [fixture](https://docs.djangoproject.com/en/3.2/howto/initial-data/).
+Run the following commands to load the date:
+    ```
+    python3 manage.py loaddata categories
+    ```
+    Followed by:
+    ```
+    python3 manage.py loaddata products
+    ```
+    *Data must be loaded in order based on the models relationship.

+3. Install gunicorn webserver with:
+    ```
+    Pip3 install gunicorn
+    ```

+4. Generate an up to date requirements.txt
+    > Make sure you are in the apps main folder and typing the following command:
+    ```
+    pip freeze --local > requirements.txt
+    ```

+5. Generate a Procfile, this tells Heroku to start your app.
+    > You can create one by typing the following into your terminal:
+    ```
+    echo "web: gunicorn improved_design.wsgi:application" > Procfile
+    ```

+6. In the main apps settings.py, add the Heroku apps URL to 'Allowed Hosts', also include 'localhost'.

+*Heroku Setup Continued*
+6. Login into Heroku CLI with:
+    ```
+    heroku login -i
+    ```
+    Enter your login credentials when prompted.
+7. Temporarily disable collectstatic with:
+    ```
+    heroku config:set DISABLE_COLLECTSTATIC=1 --app {app name}
+    ```
+8. Initialise Heroku git remote with:
+    ```
+    heroku git:remote -a {app name}
+    ```
+9. Now we are ready for the initial commit to Heroku:
+    ```
+    git push heroku master
+    ```
+10. Back on the Heroku dashboard, we will setup automatic deploys.
+Navigate to Deploy > Deployment Method > Select GitHub.
+Search for your repo and then click connect.
+Then click enable automatic deploys.